About This Course

-In particular, machine learning systems are a disruptive approach to mathematical modelling which use differential equations at their foundation.
-A particular strength of this approach is that it combines numerical learning algorithms such as dynamic machine learning with differential equations to design applications that can adapt to a changing environment.
-This is a new and rapidly developing area at the interface between applied mathematics and machine-learning (for example see here).
+In particular, machine learning systems are innovative approaches to mathematical modelling which use differential equations at their foundation.
+A particular strength of this approach is that it ultimately allows you to design applications that can adapt to a changing environment.
+This is a new and rapidly developing area at the interface between applied mathematics and machine learning.

 - AM6004 Numerical Methods and Applications (5 credits)

-- AM6005 Non-linear Dynamics (5 credits)
+- AM6005 Nonlinear Dynamics (5 credits)

-- AM6007 Scientific Computing (10 credits)
+- AM6007 Scientific Computing with Numerical Examples (10 credits)